prayerslayer/tracker/README.md

 		"keyboard": char array
 	}

-Please note that scrolls.up and scrolls.down do not work right now because MouseWheel Events are a pain in the ass.
+Please note that scrolls.up and scrolls.down do not work right now because I was too lazy to make it work.